Growing plants in water is a fun way to grow new plants without using any soil.

 - Garlic

-Any soft-stemmed herb will thrive in water.
-The key is to cut from the soft, green stem for the best results — not the woody stem.
+Almost any soft-stemmed herb will grow roots when placed in water.
+The key is to cut from the soft, green stem for the best results—not the woody stem.

-However, woody-stemmed herbs will still survive but take care to place them in a sunny spot.
-Woody stemmed herbs tend to get mushy before they start taking root.
+However, woody-stemmed herbs may still thrive, but take care to place them in a sunny spot.
+Woody-stemmed herbs tend to get mushy before they start taking root.

-Here are the 17 most common herbs grown in water.
+Here are the 17 most common herbs you can root in water:

 - Basil